tekumara/notes/pyenv.md

 ## pyenv-virtualenvwrapper (recommended)

-[pyenv-virtualenvwrapper](https://github.com/pyenv/pyenv-virtualenvwrapper) causes virtualenvwrapper to use the active pyenv version of python when creating a virtualenv, rather than the system version.
+[virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) makes it easy to manage virtualenvs created in `~/.virtualenv`.[pyenv-virtualenvwrapper](https://github.com/pyenv/pyenv-virtualenvwrapper) causes virtualenvwrapper to use the active pyenv version of python when creating a virtualenv, rather than the system version.
 It places virtualenvs in the standard location, eg: *~/.virtualenvs* which means it integrates with other tools (unlike pyenv-virtualenv).
 Tab completion is provided when using its commands.

 eg:
 ```